input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/app_loading.md

 ## Mounting the `/srv/www` filesystem in the HTTP gateway

-At this stage the Applications `/srv/www` from the RW Filesystem (as linked to the application package itself) is registered with the HTTP gateway inside the hermes node, and it can begin serving those files.
+At this stage the Applications `/srv/www` from the RW Filesystem (as linked to the application package itself) is mounted into the VFS as `/www`, registered with the HTTP gateway, and can begin serving those files.

 ## Loading and Initializing the WASM Modules